botesjuan/API-Web-Security/module/Endpoint-Analysis.md

 >Building a Collection in `Postman`

-1. Start Postman
+1. Start Postman `/snap/bin/postman &`
 2. Create new workspace
 3. Create a collection in new workspace
-4. Select `Capture Requests`, and enable proxy.
+4. Select `Capture Requests`, and enable proxy to BURP in settings.

 ![postman-capture-requests-enable-proxy4.png](/images/postman-capture-requests-enable-proxy4.png)